garbados/nosql-listener/readme.md

 ## Roll your Own

 NoSQL-Listener can be modified to aggregate news about any array of topics.
-To do that, you'll need [Heroku's toolbelt](https://devcenter.heroku.com/articles/quickstart#step-2-install-the-heroku-toolbelt).
-Once you have that installed, read on!
+To do that, you'll need [Heroku's toolbelt](https://devcenter.heroku.com/articles/quickstart#step-2-install-the-heroku-toolbelt), and a database in your account named `nosql-listener`.
+Once you have all that, read on!

-Now then, let's clone the project and download our dependencies:
+First off, let's clone the project and download our dependencies:

     git clone git@github.com:garbados/nosql-listener.git
     cd nosql-listener